-4.0 Evaluation guidance to dow vnstream user For scaling see risks are managed to at least Available hazard data do not Further details on scaling an for-industries-libraries.html). support the need for a DNEL to be established for other health effects. d control technologies are provided in SpERC factsheet (http://cefic.org/en/reach- zene and assumes that the substance contains 1 % benzene.
-Arithmetic scaling contains < 1 % benzene Exposure assessment Worker ECETOC TRA instrument/tool/method Environment The Hydrocarbon Block Method has been used to calculate environmental exposure with the Petrorisk model.
+4.0 Evaluation guidance to downstream user For scaling see risks are managed to at least Available hazard data do not Further details on scaling an for-industries-libraries.html).
+Exposure calculated for benz Where other Risk Management Measures/Operational Conditions are adopted, then users should ensure that risks are managed to at least equivalent levels.
+Available hazard data do not support the need for a DNEL to be established for other health effects.
+Further details on scaling and control technologies are provided in SpERC factsheet (http://cefic.org/en/reachfor-industries-libraries.html).
+Exposure calculated for benzene and assumes that the substance contains 1 % benzene.
+Arithmetic scaling may be possible if the batch contains &lt; 1 % benzene Exposure assessment Worker ECETOC TRA instrument/tool/method Environment The Hydrocarbon Block Method has been used to calculate environmental exposure with the Petrorisk model.